y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

 #### Log

+- <time>Sep 09, 2022</time> Another great session with my cohort, though I don't know if I contributed that much to the conversation.

 - <time>Sep 02, 2022</time> Had a great first meeting with my cohort and did okay on the exercise questions.